Blue-Tongue Skink Care Sheet

 Blue-Tongued Skink Water and Humidity

 Clean water should always be accessible in an appropriate water dish.
 Blue-tongued skinks are not good swimmers and must be able to easily exit the water bowl.
 Also be sure the water bowl cannot be easily tipped over.
 Northern blue-tongues are from semi-dry areas and require low humidity with adequate ventilation.
-Humidity levels ranging between 25 and 40 percent are ideal for Northern blue-tongues.
-Indonesian, Tanimbar, Irian Jaya, Merauke and Kei Island blue-tongued skinks may prefer slightly higher humidity levels in the 40 to 45 percent range.
+Humidity levels ranging between 40 and 60 percent are ideal for Northern blue-tongues.
+Indonesian, Tanimbar, Irian Jaya, Merauke and Kei Island blue-tongued skinks may prefer slightly higher humidity levels.
 Use a hygrometer to monitor humidity levels.

 Blue-Tongued Skink Handling and Temperament